allenporter/home-assistant-datasets/reports/README.md

 ### assist-mini-stateless

 The `assist-mini` dataset run with the stateless assist mini API.
+This prompt does not contain the current state of the entities, and provides a GetState API that can be used if needed as a tool.

 More information:
 - https://github.com/allenporter/home-assistant-datasets/tree/main/datasets/assist-mini